-Sarah Conley Odenkirk is a partner in CDAS’s Entertainment group with a core practice in fine art.
-She is based in the firm’s Beverly Hills office where she spearheads the firm’s art law practice and advises clients on matters pertaining to intellectual property, business transactions, navigating the art market, public policy, and strategic planning.
+Sarah Conley Odenkirk is a partner at Cowan, DeBaets, Abrahams & Sheppard, LLP, where she co-heads the Art Law practice group.
+She is based in the firm’s Beverly Hills office where she has a core practice in fine art and emerging technologies, and advises clients on matters pertaining to navigating the art market, business transactions, intellectual property, blockchain, public policy, and strategic planning.

-Sarah provides advice to artists, collectors, dealers, and art institutions in art world negotiations and transactions.
-She works with creative entrepreneurs to guide them in business development, sustainable growth, and the protection of intellectual property assets.
+Sarah works with artists, collectors, dealers, art institutions, and a wide range of creative entrepreneurs to guide them in the art market, business development, sustainable growth, the protection of intellectual property assets, and the application of emerging technologies such as NFTs and blockchain.
 Sarah also works with municipalities to craft ordinances, policies, and procedures pertaining to public art in both public and private development.

 Sarah is a frequent speaker at professional conferences in both the legal and art fields in the United States and abroad.
 Recent speaking engagements include:

 Speaker, UIA International Association of Lawyers, Art Distancing – How the Art Market is Turning Digital, October 2020.